 Responsive Web Design Sketchsheets by Jeremy Palford

 This set of responsive web design sketchsheets are based on the work of Denise Jacobs.
-The collection includes support for various device sizes and are totally free to download.
+These Responsive Web Design Sketchsheets includes support for various device sizes and are totally free to download.

 Interface Sketch is a set of free sketch templates for web, mobile and tablet devices.
 The templates are in PDF format, and are free to download and print.
 Various sizes are supported, such as desktop, iPad, Nexus 7, Nexus 10, iPhone, Mobile Windows, Android and many more generic phones.